 When will 5G take off?

 There have been many tensions regarding 5G recently after US-China relations became problematic and the pandemic slowed down 5G implementation.
-However, in late 2020, the rollout of 2020 should happen, which will trigger smartphone and other technological upgrades.
+However, in late 2020, the rollout took place which will triggered smartphone and other technological upgrades.
 At this point, analysts expect the stocks to take off.
 However, to earn the most from price increases, it’s best to invest before this happens.